Mastering OSHA Recordkeeping Requirements: A Guide to Effective Incident Management

 Incident management, the process of identifying, documenting, responding to and eliminating workplace injuries and illnesses, is a fundamental obligation for many employers.
-An important aspect of incident management in safety is OSHA recordkeeping and determining what incidents should be tracked and what data needs to be collected and reported to regulators can be confusing.
+An important aspect of incident management in safety is to comply with OSHA recordkeeping requirements and determining what incidents should be tracked and what data needs to be collected and reported to regulators can be confusing.

 Say you reported to your manager that you had a headache.
 You’re not sure what caused it and are given three acetaminophen capsules.
-Is this considered a first-aid case by the Occupational Safety and Health Administration (OSHA) or is it a recordable injury incident that must be tracked?
-What if you were only given one capsule?
-Is it still first aid or should it be recorded by your incident management system?
+Is this considered a first-aid case by the Occupational Safety and Health Administration (OSHA) or is it a recordable injury incident that must be tracked according to OSHA recordkeeping requirements?

 Do you know the differences between a recordable injury and a first-aid case?
 If you have questions about what to record in your incident management system and how and when to record it, you’re not alone.

 Employers in private industry reported 2.7 million non-fatal workplace injuries and illnesses to the U.S. Department of Labor in 2020.
 That’s a lot of paperwork.
-Many employers with more than 10 employees are required to keep a record of serious work-related injuries and illnesses that will be filed with OSHA as part of the employer’s OSHA 300 log.
+Many employers with more than 10 employees are required to keep a record of serious work-related injuries and illnesses that will be filed according to OSHA recordkeeping requirements as part of the employer’s OSHA 300 log.
 (Certain low-risk industries are exempted, and minor injuries requiring first aid only do not need to be recorded.)

-This blog post examines an extremely important aspect of incident management in safety: OSHA’s recordkeeping rules and requirements, including how to submit OSHA recordkeeping forms and what needs to be reported.
+This blog post examines an extremely important aspect of incident management in safety: OSHA recordkeeping requirements, including how to submit OSHA forms and what needs to be reported.

 Why Are there Questions about Incident Management Reporting?